Swivelgames/underwriter/README.md

-      ✔ should not produce new promises or call the retriever again on subsequent calls ✔ should wait to retrieve a guarantee until defer promise resolves if retrieveEarly is false ✔ should immediately retrieve a guarantee if retrieveEarly is true underwriter:fulfill( identifier, guarantee )
+      ✔ should not produce new promises or call the retriever again on subsequent calls ✔ should wait to retrieve a guarantee until defer promise resolves if retrieveEarly is false ✔ should immediately retrieve a guarantee if retrieveEarly is true ✔ should fulfill even if retriever returns void ✔ should NOT fulfill if retriever returns void, but publicFulfill is true ✔ should not call the retriever if it was omitted and publicFulfill is true underwriter:fulfill( identifier, guarantee )
       ✔ should fulfill the guarantee matching the identifier